Edith Prickley: History of the character

+Martin originated Edith on stage as part of an improvised skit:

+When I was doing Second City in Toronto, we'd bring in clothes from home, and they would be backstage.
+And during the improv section of the show, there'd be suggestions from the audience.
+Catherine O'Hara had brought in her mom's 1950s leopard jacket and hat.
+It was on the coat rack.
+One of the suggestions that night was a parent-teacher conference.
+And it was supposed to be for delinquent kids.
+The parents were supposed to be more immature than the kids were.
+So I came to the door [in the leopard outfit], and Catherine was the teacher, and she said, "You must be Mrs. Prickley?"
+And I said [doing her Edith Prickley voice], "That's right dear.
+Edith's the name, Sebastian's the game."

 According to the Prickley character in the comedy special Andrea Martin: Together Again, she was married to Mr. Prickley in 1969.
 Prickley's sister was Edna Boil (also played by Andrea Martin) proprietor of Edna's Prairie Warehouse and Curio Emporium, an advertiser on SCTV.
 Though she was routinely addressed as "Mrs. Prickley", her husband Ken was never seen and infrequently referenced; few details other than his name were ever revealed about him.
-Though she stayed married throughout her run on SCTV, Edith also openly and unrepentantly dated outside of her marriage, including a couple of dates with Canadian Prime Minister Pierre Trudeau (portrayed by Martin Short).
+Though she stayed married throughout her run on SCTV, Edith also openly and unrepentantly dated outside of her marriage, including a couple of dates with Canadian prime minister Pierre Trudeau (portrayed by Martin Short).

 Prickley first appeared on SCTV in a Sunrise Semester sketch aired as part of the first season episode 17, Galaxy 66.
 Prickley appears in regards to "Elevator Conversation".
 Later in the episode, she appears to advertise Mrs. Prickley's Jams Jellies and Preserves, stating: "I hope you choke on it."
 Aside from a repeat of the ad in episode 23, she wouldn't officially appear again until season 2.
 Martin's one-off character in episode 25, Princess Carlotta, was essentially Edith Prickley, without her name or leopard print.
 The character appeared in the two part "Morning Facial with Princess Carlotta", credited as "A Johnny LaRue Production".

 In episode 10 of season 2, which aired November 18, 1978, station owner Guy Caballero chooses to promote Edith Prickley to SCTV station manager, replacing the kidnapped Moe Green.
 She announces her programming intentions as "boobs, bums, good-looking hunky guys, and no more sports".

-The character appeared in various movies throughout the series run, including Gangway for Miracles and Give 'Em Hell, Bess.
+The character appeared in various movies throughout the series' run, including Gangway for Miracles and Give 'Em Hell, Bess.

-In 1988 special Best of SCTV, Caballero and Prickley appeared before a Congressional hearing room, to defend their practices, in order to renew the station’s license.
+In the 1988 special The Best of SCTV, Caballero and Prickley appeared before a Congressional hearing room, to defend their practices, in order to renew the station's license.

 As of 1989, Prickley was a bartender, serving Andrea Martin in the comedy special Andrea Martin: Together Again.

 Appearances off SCTV

-Prickley appeared on occasion on programs aside from SCTV, ranging from a run of appearances on Sesame Street (including as an animated character), to various stage appearances.
+Prickley occasionally appeared outside of SCTV, ranging from a run of appearances on Sesame Street (including as an animated character) to various stage appearances.